op9494/College_dashboard_Django/README.md

 # COLLEGE DASHBOARD USING DJANGO
-This is na web application used to deliver the online dashborad for the **student to have the official news from the college** in internet without going ofline.
+This is an web application used to deliver the online dashborad for the **student to have the official news from the college** in internet without going ofline.

 ## TO VIEW THE LIVE APPLICATION [https://collegedashboard.herokuapp.com/](https://collegedashboard.herokuapp.com/)